psychemedia/storytelling-notes/three-heads-well.md

 The old man frowned, saying : " Evil fortune attend ye!"

 Going on, she came to the hedge, through which she espied a gap, and thought to pass through it ; but the hedge closed, and the thorns ran into her flesh, so that it was with great difficulty that she got through.
 Being now all over blood, she searched for water to wash herself, and looking round, she saw the well.
-She sat down on thw brink of it, and one of the heads came up, saying : " Wash me, comb me, and lay me down softly," as before, but she banged it with her bottle, saying, "Take that for you: washing."
+She sat down on thw brink of it, and one of the heads came up, saying : " Wash me, comb me, and lay me down softly," as before, but she banged it with her bottle, saying, "Take that for your washing."
 So the second and third heads came up, and met with no better treatment than the first.
 Whereupom the heads consulted among themselves what evils to plague her with for such usage.

 The first said : " Let her be struck with leprosy in her face."